Will Rogers: Oklahoma honors

 Many landmarks were named in Rogers' honor: Will Rogers World Airport in Oklahoma City, where a recent expansion and renovation included the installation of a statue of Rogers on horseback in front of the terminal.
 The Will Rogers Turnpike is the section of Interstate 44 between Tulsa and Joplin, Missouri.
 Near Vinita, Oklahoma, a statue of Rogers was installed at the service plaza that spans the interstate.

 Thirteen public schools in Oklahoma have been named for Rogers, including Will Rogers High School in Tulsa.
 The University of Oklahoma named the large Will Rogers Room in the student union for him.
-The Boy Scouts of America honored him with the Will Rogers Council and the Will Rogers Scout Reservation near Cleveland.
+The Boy Scouts of America honored him with the Will Rogers Council and the Will Rogers Scout Reservation near Cleveland, Oklahoma.

 In 1947, a college football bowl game was named in his honor, but the event folded after the first year.

 In Oklahoma City, a very high frequency Omni-range/TACAN (VORTAC) station used for aircraft navigation is named after Will Rogers with the identifier IRW.

 The Academy of Western Artists, based in Gene Autry, Oklahoma, presents an annual Will Rogers Medallion award for excellence in western literature.